AimerGDiaz/Codes_Repository/README.md

-A related issue to the previous one it’s the case when you want to change the field delimiter of certain lines, but not all, a typical example in bioinformatics of this task it’s transform a multi-fasta file with multiple jump lines into a single line per sequence, graphically:
+A related issue to the previous one it’s the case when you want to change the field delimiter of certain lines, but not all, a typical example in bioinformatics of this task it’s transform a multi-fasta file with multiple jump lines into a single oneline sequence per feature,
+graphically:

 From